 Remember that the course staff is happy to help with problems you run into.
-For help, read all Piazza posts and ask questions (that have not already been addressed), attend office hours, or meet with any course staff member either at the prearranged office hour time or at a mutually satisfactory time you arrange.
+Read all Piazza posts and ask questions that have not been addressed, attend office hours, or set up meetings with any course staff member for help.